Sage-Bionetworks/portalsDocs/articles/getting_started.md

 {% endtabs %}
 <br>

-Synapse `Files` are also much like files on a local file system -- except they are web-accessible to anyone who has access, can be richly annotated (and queried on), can be embedded as links or images within a Synapse `Wiki`, and can be associated with a [DOI](https://en.wikipedia.org/wiki/Digital_object_identifier). `Files` carry the `Conditions for Use` of the `Folder` they are placed into in addition to additional specific `Conditions for Use` they have on their own.
+Synapse `Files` are also much like files on a local file system -- except they are web-accessible to anyone who has access, can be richly annotated (and queried on), can be embedded as links or images within a Synapse `Wiki`, and can be associated with a [DOI](https://en.wikipedia.org/wiki/Digital_object_identifier){:target="_blank"}. `Files` carry the Conditions for Use of the `Folder` they are placed into in addition to additional specific Conditions for Use they have on their own.

-Lets upload a local file `data/cell_lines_raw_data.csv` into this newly created Folder.
+Lets upload a local file `data/cell_lines_raw_data.csv` into this newly created `Folder`.
 To follow along you can pick any file you have and replace the name with your chosen file.
 We will also attach some annotations to this file describing the content of the file.
-In the example we will associate the key `foo` with the value `bar` along with two numerical annotations.
+In the example, we will associate the key `foo` with the value `bar` along with two numerical annotations.

 {% tabs %}